MaximilianStammnitz/TCG2023/README.md

 Transmissible Cancer Group, University of Cambridge
 2015–2022_

-This repository contains custom R scripts which can be used to replicate analyses and figures presented in "The evolution of two transmissible cancers in Tasmanian devils" (Stammnitz _et al._, 2022).
+This repository contains custom R scripts which can be used to replicate the figures presented in "The evolution of two transmissible cancers in Tasmanian devils" (Stammnitz _et al._, 2022).